Should I Train Fasted?

 Increased Insulin Sensitivity

 When we eat, our body produces insulin to help us absorb nutrients from our food.
-Insulin takes the glucose (sugar) from our bloodstream and directs them to the liver, muscle and fat cells to be used as energy when this energy is not used it remains stored as fat.
-Eating too much can make us more resistant to insulin’s effects and this is where the problems begin.
+Insulin takes the glucose (sugar) from our bloodstream and directs it to the liver, muscle and fat cells to be used as energy.
+When this energy is not used it remains stored as fat.
+Eating too much sugar without burning it off can make us more resistant to insulin’s effects and this is where health issues like Type II diabetes begin.
 Poor insulin sensitivity increases the risk of heart disease and cancer, as well as making it difficult to lose body fat.
-Fasting means the body produces insulin less often, so we become resensitised.
+Fasting means the body produces insulin less often, so our sensitivity increases and these health risks reduce.

 Increased Human Growth Hormone